 DECARBONISATION

-The global fashion industry’s key environmental challenges are complex and interrelated, but most broadly fall under: land use, water use, chemical use, biodiversity loss and greenhouse gas (GHG) emissions.
-With ambitions to reach net zero with increasing pressure from regulation, media attention, consumer awareness, exposure to supply chain risks, and shareholders’ ESG demands, the fashion industry is eager and obligated to reduce GHG emissions.
+Decarbonisation is a top priority for the global fashion industry as it tackles complex and interrelated environmental challenges, including land use, water use, chemical use, biodiversity loss, and greenhouse gas (GHG) emissions.
+With ambitions to reach net zero, alongside mounting pressure from regulation, media attention, consumer awareness, supply chain risks, and shareholders’ ESG demands, the industry is both eager and obligated to act.

 With the global average temperature projected to rise by, or even exceed, 3°C this century — well beyond the 1.5°C goal of the Paris Agreement, drastically curbing industry GHG emissions is an unequivocal and necessary action that must be taken in order to limit global warming.